ericcombiolab/ericcombiolab.github.io/_pages/lab.md

     </div>
 </div>
 <div class="caption">
-    Farewell & Birthday Party in April 2024.
+   April 2024.
+A Farewell & Birthday Party.
 Wishing our first PhD graduate, Zhenmiao, all the best on his new journey at UCSD and celebrating birthdays for Zeming and Xiaofeng together! 🎉🎓🎂
 </div>

 ## 2023